 You don’t have to be an avid gym junkie to get ‘exercise’ – any incidental movement throughout the day helps.
-Apparently it’s all about muscle contraction – anything as long as you’re not just sitting in your chair.
+It’s all about muscle contraction – anything goes as long as you’re not just sitting in your chair.
 That means you should get up and walk around regularly, even if it’s just for a stretch and a jaunt down the hallway.
-Walk over to your colleague’s desk rather than sending an email, and take the stairs rather than the lift, especially if it’s just for a floor or two.
+Walk over to your colleague’s desk rather than sending an email, and take the stairs rather than the lift, even if it’s just for a floor or two.

 Some workplaces are even introducing height-adjustable desks so people can stand while they’re working, which could become a common workplace practice in the future.

 There are many healthy lunch choices available at most delis and cafes, from sushi to salad and wholegrain sandwiches.
 Be sure to include some protein in your lunch, as this will fill you up more.

 Even better, make your own lunch at work or bring it in.
 Leftovers from the previous night’s dinner are always a good option.
 You can prepare your food just how you like it, avoid rich dressings and sauces, and save money while you’re at it.